stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 .. note::

 	Multiple Directories are a more advanced feature of Stormpath.
-If you have one or more Applications that all access the same Accounts, you usually only need a single Directory, and you do not need to be concerned with creating or managing multiple Directories.
+If you have one or more applications that all access the same Accounts, you usually only need a single Directory, and you do not need to be concerned with creating or managing multiple Directories.

-	If however, your Application(s) needs to support login for external third-party accounts like those in Active Directory, or you have more complex account segmentation needs, Directories will be a powerful tool to manage your application's user base.
+	If however, your application(s) needs to support login for external third-party accounts like those in Active Directory, or you have more complex account segmentation needs, Directories will be a powerful tool to manage your application's user base.

 Cloud Directories
 ^^^^^^^^^^^^^^^^^